Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

 Where can I purchase ?

-The data mining software market is composed of about 80 suppliers, made up of 50 vendors of proprietary software and about 30 different open-source software providers.
+The data mining software market is composed of about 50 vendors of proprietary software.
 The market exhibits a high level of market share concentration, with the top four vendors controlling more than 50.0% of the market.
 The top four vendors include SAS, SPSS (IBM acquired the latter in 2009), Microsoft...
 Subscribe to learn more.